chloro-pn/pnlog/README.md

   return 0;
 }
 ```
-## capture would not close log file identified by index, you can call close method to do it.
+* capture's destructor would not close log file identified by index, and the log file would be closed by backend's destructor.However, you can call capture->close() method to do it.
 ```c++
 #include "../include/pnlog.h"
 #include "../include/file_out_stream.h"